Quadratically Enriched Plane Curve Counting via Tropical Geometry: Floor diagrams

-where the first product goes over all twin trees $\mathcal{T}$ of $\cD$, and the last product goes over all bounded edges of $\cD$ which are not contained in a twin tree and which are not adjacent to merged points in $V_{\fatPointOnVertex{}}$, and $m_e$ denotes their weight.
+where the first product goes over all twin trees $\mathcal{T}$ of $\cD$, and the last product goes over all bounded edges of $\cD$ which are not contained in a twin tree and $m_e$ denotes their weight.
+As always, we let $m_v$ be the weight of the elevator incident to the type \fatPointOnVertex{} vertex $v$ and $d_v$ defining the point condition on $v$.

 We define $N^{\A^1,\floor}_\Delta(r,(d_1,\ldots,d_s))$ to be the weighted count of rational floor diagrams of degree $\Delta$, with $s$ merged points, counted with the quadratically enriched multiplicity